An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies

 \subsection{Testing against spectroscopic redshifts}

-Before discussing the redshift distribution of our SMGs, we first assess the reliability of {\sc magphys} to measure photometric redshifts \citep[see also][]{2019battisti} by comparing the photometric and spectroscopic redshifts for both the SMGs and the field galaxies in the UDS.
+Before discussing the redshift distribution of our SMGs, we first confirm the reliability of {\sc magphys} to measure photometric redshifts, and critically their uncertainties, \citep[see also][]{2019battisti} by comparing the photometric and spectroscopic redshifts for both the SMGs and the field galaxies in the UDS.

-First, we run {\sc magphys}, on all 6,719 $K$-band detected galaxies in the UKIDSS DR11 catalogue that have archival spectroscopic redshifts, and that have no photometric contamination flags (\citealt{2008smail}; Hartley et al.\ in prep.; Almaini et al.\ in prep.).
+First, we run {\sc magphys} on all 6,719 $K$-band detected galaxies in the UKIDSS DR11 catalogue that have archival spectroscopic redshifts, and that have no photometric contamination flags (\citealt{2008smail}; Hartley et al.\ in prep.; Almaini et al.\ in prep.).
 This includes 44 of the SMGs from our sample (including new spectroscopic redshifts from KMOS observations; Birkin et al.\ in prep.).
-We note that it is possible, and indeed probable, that given the wide variety of sources from which these redshifts were taken and the faintness of many of the target galaxies, that some of these redshifts are incorrect.
+We note that it is possible, and indeed probable, that given the wide variety of sources from which these redshifts were taken and the faintness of many of the target galaxies, that some of these spectroscopic redshifts are incorrect.
 As a result, we concentrate on the quality of the agreement achieved for the bulk of the sample, giving less emphasis to outliers.
 We also note that, given the heterogeneous sample selection, the sample contains a mix of populations, which is likely to include an increasing fraction of AGN-hosts at higher redshifts, the SEDs for which are not reproduced by the current version of {\sc magphys}.